 On your Volunteer Teaching Coral Coast Fiji, you will be teaching children of all ages, and ca choose to focus on music, arts and crafts or any expertise which you already have.
 Spending part of your day in a formal teaching setting, you will follow the Fijian Ministry of Education’s formal dress code – so no teaching in swimsuits!

 - Level exams

 This schedule can be changed depending on weather conditions and unforeseen circumstances.

 Evenings and Weekends

-After a day of creative exploits, you can choose to explore the area or simply chill.
+After a day of volunteering, you can choose to explore the area or simply chill.
 Many of our volunteers enjoy mixing with their new volunteer friends through the week and plan bigger outings at the weekends!

 Places to Visit